Clinical Trial Award

 Does this scheme accept amendment applications?

 Yes.
 Amendments must be reviewed by the Committee where there is a significant change to the study design, sample size or study drug.
-There are two routes for review of amendments:
+Both costed and no-cost amendments are reviewed by the following process:

 Cancer Research UK contact details